-- Student Evaluation of Instruction is administered in each section of each course offered to provide information and the quality of our teaching and effectiveness of our courses.
-These evaluations include specific questions that are addressed in each section as well as questions for specific courses, sequences, or subsets of the curriculum. - Citadel Experience Survey is completed by each graduating cadet and addresses components of the curriculum, aspects of cadet life, and each student's plans for the future.
-Open ended opportunities are provide to encourage students to share suggestions, criticisms, and observations. - Alumni Survey is administered bi-annually and consists of questions prescribed by the CHE and questions designed to determine alumni satisfaction with their Citadel educational experience.
-This survey was administered in fall 2010 to graduates from the AY 2005-2006. - National Survey of Student Engagement (NSSE) and Faculty Survey of Student Engagement (FSSE) are administered each spring and contribute to our assessment of academic programs. - Cooperative Institutional Research Program (CIRP) is administered to each entering freshman cadet and covers a wide range of student characteristics: parental income and education, ethnicity, and other demographic items; financial aid; secondary school achievement and activities; educational and career plans; and values, attitudes, beliefs, and self-concept. - Parents of Matriculating Cadets are surveyed each fall as part of our efforts to assess the effectiveness and quality of our parents' orientation and the services we provide in our recruiting/admission process.

-3. How do you use information and feedback from current, former, and future students and stakeholders to keep services and programs relevant, and provide for continuous improvement?
+- > Student Evaluation of Instruction is administered in each section of each course offered to provide information and the quality of our teaching and effectiveness of our courses.
+These evaluations include specific questions that are addressed in each section as well as questions for specific courses, sequences, or subsets of the curriculum. - ➤ Citadel Experience Survey is completed by each graduating cadet and addresses components of the curriculum, aspects of cadet life, and each student's plans for the future.
+Open ended opportunities are provide to encourage students to share suggestions, criticisms, and observations. - ➤ Alumni Survey is administered bi-annually and consists of questions prescribed by the CHE and questions designed to determine alumni satisfaction with their Citadel educational experience.
+This survey was administered in fall 2010 to graduates from the AY 2005-2006. - ➤ National Survey of Student Engagement (NSSE) and Faculty Survey of Student Engagement (FSSE) are administered each spring and contribute to our assessment of academic programs. - ➤ Cooperative Institutional Research Program (CIRP) is administered to each entering freshman cadet and covers a wide range of student characteristics: parental income and education, ethnicity, and other demographic items; financial aid; secondary school achievement and activities; educational and career plans; and values, attitudes, beliefs, and self-concept. - ➤ Parents of Matriculating Cadets are surveyed each fall as part of our efforts to assess the effectiveness and quality of our parents' orientation and the services we provide in our recruiting/admission process. - 3.
+How do you use information and feedback from current, former, and future students and stakeholders to keep services and programs relevant, and provide for continuous improvement?

 The results of the surveys listed in item 2 are shared with the Office of the President, the Provost/Dean of the College, each vice presidential-level administrator, each academic dean/department head, and the directors of each operation mentioned in the survey.
+The Citadel also presents the data in Town Hall meetings, campus workshops, and in CASTLE faculty meetings.